valkyrix/Deep-Red-Framework/README.md

 Downsides to using metasploit are that it has no support for common Web application tests such as SQL injection and input tampering.

+The possibility of using multiple plugins for metasploit to aid time constraints, such as this one: https://github.com/darkoperator/Metasploit-Plugins

 docker theano performance test:
 ![perf_test](https://s18.postimg.org/b4ajbnh55/docker_perf_test.jpg)